crosstype/node-html-markdown/README.md

   /**
    * Global escape pattern
-   * (Note: Setting this will override the default escape settings, you might want to use replaceText option instead) */
+   * (Note: Setting this will override the default escape settings, you might want to use textReplace option instead) */
   globalEscape: [ pattern: RegExp, replacement: string ]